Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
 Service Bus can decouple applications and services.
 Service Bus offers a reliable and secure platform for asynchronous transfer of data and state.
 Data is transferred between different applications and services using messages.
-If you would like to know more about Azure Service Bus, you may wish to review: [What is Service Bus][product_docs]?
+If you would like to know more about Azure Service Bus, you may wish to review: [What is Service Bus][product_docs]

 The Azure Service Bus client library allows for sending and receiving of Azure Service Bus messages and may be used to:
 - Transfer business data, such as sales or purchase orders, journals, or inventory movements.